Generated Blue Ridge mountain river scene representing the Toe River, not an exact location photo

 Watauga River, Linville River, and Oconaluftee River are safer pivots than forcing the wrong Toe branch on the wrong day.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Confirm current NCWRC trout rules, including Mountain Heritage Trout Water or delayed-harvest details where applicable to your chosen Toe reach.

-Spruce Pine Mountain Heritage Trout Water corridor
+Spruce Pine Mountain Heritage Trout Water area

 Use the town-water map and current seasonal rules before assuming keep-or-kill details.